tianocore-docs/edk2-DscSpecification/3_edk_ii_dsc_file_format/32_general_rules.md

 (subdirectories in directories pointed to by WORKSPACE or PACKAGES_PATH system environment variables).
 A directory name that starts with a word is assumed by the build tools to be an EDK II Package directory name.

-Each module may have one or more INF files that can be used by tools to generate images.
-Specifically, the EDK Compatibility Package may contain two INF files for any module that contains assembly code.
-Since the ECP can be used with existing EDK tools (which is only supported by Microsoft and Intel Windows based tools,) a separate INF file to support the multiple tool chain capability of the EDK II build system must be provided for the modules that contain assembly code.
-The EDK II ECP will use the _basename_edk2.inf_ for the filename of the EDK II build system compatible INF files for non-Windows based tool chains, and use just the _basename.inf_ for the filename of EDK only INF files used by the EDK build system.